ivan-demchenko/frontent-dev-base/readme.md

-# Front-end Base
+# Front-end Grunt Boilerplate

-This is a test project, that will explain how to start with Grunt and Bower.
+This is a test project, that was initially intended to explain how to start with Grunt and Bower.

+But I also use it for my purposes.